What is a Facelift?

 Preparation for Facelift Surgery

 Facelift is a major operation, and requires diligent preparation.
-Dr. Kaufman may request that you visit your private medical doctor and for a check-up and for any necessary lab work and x-rays.
+Your doctor may request that you visit your private medical doctor and for a check-up and for any necessary lab work and x-rays.
 Precise preoperative instructions will be reviewed, and all necessary prescriptions will be given to you in advance of your facelift surgery.
 You will be instructed to avoid blood thinning medications, and all aspirin, aspirin-containing products, and anti-inflammatory products (Advil® or ibuprofen, and Aleve®) at least ten days before surgery.
 In order to promote optimal healing, complete and comprehensive preoperative instructions will be provided for you, detailing which medications to avoid, and which vitamins , minerals, and homeopathic preparations are ok to take prior to and after facelift surgery.

 A facelift is typically done as an outpatient procedure at Discreet in our Ambulatory Surgery Facility, or in any of a number of New York City hospitals.
 The procedure usually takes approximately 2 to 3 hours, but it may be combined with other procedures, such as cosmetic eyelid surgery and/or a brow lift, and thus require more operative time to complete.